The bottom line

 The CDO is appointed.
 The transformation programme is launched.
 The technology is selected.
 The data lake is built.
 Eighteen months in, the CDO moves on - to a better opportunity, to retirement, or out of the organisation after a restructure.
 The programme that was built around the CDO's relationships and political capital does not survive the transition.

-This is the most common failure mode in industrial digital transformation - not a technology failure, not a data quality failure, not a change management failure in the traditional sense.
+This is the most common failure mode in industrial digital transformation — not a technology failure, not a data quality failure, not a change management failure in the traditional sense.
 It is a sponsorship failure.
-McKinsey estimates that 70% of digital transformation programmes fail to meet their stated objectives, and sponsorship collapse is the leading cause.
-(Source: McKinsey Global Survey on Digital Transformation, 2023) The programme was owned by a function (the data and digital team) rather than by the business, and the business unit heads who needed to change their processes never had sufficient skin in the game.
+McKinsey's recurring transformation research consistently puts the failure rate at around 70%, with sponsorship collapse as one of the leading causes (see McKinsey, "Common pitfalls in transformations").
+The programme was owned by a function — the data and digital team — rather than by the business, and the business unit heads who needed to change their processes never had sufficient skin in the game.

 The CDO trap is not the CDO's fault.
 It is an organisational design problem.
 When the transformation programme reports to a CDO who reports to the CIO, the programme is positioned as a technology initiative.
 Business unit heads attend steering committee meetings, ask reasonable questions, and carry on running their functions in the way they always have - because their performance targets have not changed.